 a Guide to finding a new home for your Pet

 If you have decided that the best thing for you and your canine companion is to find a new home for him/her we hope this step by step guide will help.
-If you haven’t already check out our Thinking About Rehoming Your Pet Page first
+If you haven’t already check out our Alternatives to Rehoming Your Pet Page first

 - Contact the Place You Adopted Your Pet From: First of all depending where you adopted you pet from (shelter or rescues mainly) there may be a stipulation in your adoption contract about what to do if you are unable to keep your pet, always contact them first to see what they can do to help.
 Even some breeders will help you find a home for the puppies they sell if you are unable to keep them.

 - Rehoming Your Pet Yourself: Trying to find you pet a home on your own via Craigslist, Facebook, the Newspaper, AllPaws or any “Free to A Good Home” or other classified type ad.
-We strongly recommend against this for several reasons.
+We generally recommend against this for several reasons.
 About 50-75% of our intake requests are from dogs people adopted from one these places or got from a friend or family member, most they have had for less than 1 year.
 It is very time consuming to screen potential adopters and even the best situation might not work out.
 Not to mention all the terrible people that lurk on these sites looking to adopt family pets for bait dogs (to use in dog fighting) to buy for animal testing labs, or just people who are animal hoarders, or who are not allowed to adopt from shelters due to animal cruelty charges.
 There are also people called “Pet Flippers” who will buy or adopt pets from these type of ads then resell them at a higher price (See articles below).
 If you are set on rehoming you pet yourself have potential adopters fill out an application, interview them on the phone, come to their home to see where your pet will be living, make them sign an adoption contract, lastly charge an adoption fee.
 Even if you donate the fee to a shelter or charity this will help protect your pet from people intending to sell the dog to a medical lab, or use it as a bait dog.
 Animal Resources of Tidewater (click here) has a step by step list for rehoming your pet yourself.
 Adopt-A-Pet.com (click here) also offers a rehoming service.
 SOS Pets of Hampton Roads (click here) is a Facebook group that helps owners rehome their pets or place them in rescues.
 Some shelters and rescue also offer courtesy listings.
 If your pet isn’t already spayed/neutered or microchipped we recommend you do this before adopting them out to a private citizen, if you can’t afford it add spay/neuter surgery as a requirement of adoption.
 People looking for breeding dogs, or dogs to flip prefer unaltered animals.
 There are lots of beagle and hound specific Facebook groups you can network your dog on.
 If you are able to hold on to your dog for a bit you may be able to “foster” your dog while a rescue searches for a new home.
 Always use caution when meeting people.

 - No-Kill Shelters: like Humane Society’s and SPCAS can be a good option if you need a place for your pet to go quickly and if your pet hasn’t been spayed or neutered yet.
 They limit the populations in these shelters by saying “I’m sorry we are full” or by putting dogs on a waiting list.
 They do not euthanize healthy dogs for space and may have a moderate amount of funds available for medical issues like heartworm disease and severe injuries

 - Rescue Groups: If you a dog that won’t do well at a shelter (such as a pregnant dog or a shy dog) or if you are determined to keep your dog out of a shelter a rescue group might be the best option.
 Rescue groups vary a lot from group to group and may have a wait list or specific intake requirements (the dog must be spayed/neutered etc).
 Breed specific rescues might be picky about your dog’s size and appearance, for example as a beagle rescue our mission is to help beagles which generally weight around 25lbs we would be less inclined to take a 45lb beagle/walker mix.
 This is not to be cruel but more to try to keep spaces open for the many, many beagles in need.
 If you are able to hold on to your dog for a bit you may be able to “foster” your dog while the rescue looks for a new home.
 Be sure that the rescue group you are working with is a legitimate rescue (a registered charity group, a 501c(3) and ask them about their adoption process).
 Petfinder.com has a great shelter/rescue group search (all rescues listed are 501c(3)s).
 Rescue groups may or may not be able to take your dog in immediately and their intake process may take several days.

 Surrendering Your Pet: Now that you have decided how you want to rehome your pet make a list of several shelters/rescues (if you are going that route) and come up with a back-up plan if things fall through.
 No matter where you go you will want to do the following things.